TDogdaDog/hundred10percent/README.md

 # hundred10percent

+This site was made with the purpose of learning about web development.

+## Use of hundred10percent

-this site was made to learn more about web development. please do not use my code without asking
+Do not use my code without asking me first.

+## Contact
-contact me on discord: TDog#1192
+**You can contact me via Discord:** TDog#1192